Unleash Your Creative Talent with a Multimedia Design Career

 Educational Requirements and Experience

 To be successful in this field, you should have a background in computer programming and/or animation.
 You should also love technology, and be a fast learner who can provide effective solutions to clients under a deadline.
 Knowledge of the following software programs is also desirable for Multimedia Designers:

 – Sound programming language application (C, C++, JAVA)

 – Adobe Illustrator

 – Flash 3D Animator

-Fremont College offers an accelerated degree program in Multimedia Design teaching you the skills you need to succeed in the design world.
+Fremont University offers an accelerated degree program in Multimedia Design teaching you the skills you need to succeed in the design world.
 You can begin an exciting Multimedia Design career in just 15 months by earning an associate’s degree.
 Take the first step on the path to success by enrolling in the Multimedia Design program today!